-As discussed in section 4.3 above, initially, we would model the status quo and the PA dispatches and their RRPs using our current opportunistic bid curves.
+As discussed in section 4.3 above, we modelled the status quo and the PA dispatches and their RRPs using our current opportunistic bid curves.

-For the prototype model we will assume that market participants bid into the access dispatch in much the same way they currently bid into the NEM.
-For dispatchable resources, we will assume that:
+For the prototype model assumed that market participants bid into the access dispatch in much the same way they currently bid into the NEM.
+We assumed that: